2 Easy Plugins to Create a WooCommerce Hidden Store

 Method 1 – Hide Products with the WooCommerce Private Store plugin

 The WooCommerce Private Store plugin is the easiest way to make WooCommerce private.
 It creates a 100% WooCommerce hidden store, locking down your entire shop behind a single password.
+Alternatively, you can automatically unlock your private store for logged in users.
 No one will know your hidden store exists unless you want them to!

 This video tutorial will tell you how to set up your WooCommerce hidden store, and I’ve also provided written instructions below.

 - Download the plugin files and copy your license key from the confirmation page or order confirmation email.

 - In the WordPress admin, go to Plugins > Add New and upload the plugin files.

 - Activate the plugin.

 - Next go to WooCommerce > Settings > Private Store and paste your license key.
 Change the other settings as required.